hypertrace/hypertrace-docs-website/src/pages/deployments/index.md

 ## Hypertrace-helm
+We provide Helm charts for all services needed for a Hypertrace installation.
 We have divided this services into two categories namely data services and platform services:

-- All third party services (flink, pinot etc.) are grouped into data-services.
-These services acts as data-store for Hypertrace.
+- The `data-services` category includes third party technologies such as Flink and Pinot.
+These services handle storage and real-time analysis functionality.
-- All other microservices which deals with traces like span collection, trace generation, trace enrichment, views etc. forms another group, platform-services.
+- The `platform-services` category includes Hypertrace code.
+This services handle span collection, trace generation, trace enrichment, views etc.

 <a href="https://github.com/hypertrace/hypertrace-docs-website/tree/master/src/pages/deployments/index.md">
 <button type="button">Edit</button></a>